n4n0GH/ctrack/README.md

 calorie target and TDEE, with summary stats (average intake, average TDEE, days tracked).
 The list is grouped by day and lazy-loads as you scroll.

+When adding intake you can also **scan a product barcode** (EAN/UPC) with your camera.
+The barcode is looked up against [Open Food Facts]; the product name and its energy value are pre-filled, and you set the portion in grams (energy is scaled from the per-100&nbsp;g figure).
+Lookups are cached locally, so repeat scans are instant and work offline.
+Manual entry continues to work exactly as before when you don't scan.

 ### Weight

 Track body weight over time, optionally with body-fat %, muscle % and visceral fat.
-The chart plots your weight against BMI thresholds (BMI 25/30/35) so you can see where you sit, and stats show total change, monthly average and current BMI.
+The chart plots your weight against BMI guide lines so you can see where you sit, and stats show total change, monthly average and current BMI.
+The three BMI lines adapt to you: they show the category boundaries surrounding your current BMI (derived from your weight and height), so they stay on-screen whether you're lean or heavy.
+You can also add your own custom reference lines (see **Settings**).
 Entries lazy-load as you scroll and can be edited inline.

 > On mobile, the charts on the Calories and Weight pages shrink to half height
 > once you scroll down, so the data list gets more of the screen.